Senior Pastor Call Process

 • The Church Council approved the Call Committee on October 30, 2025.

-• Dr. Tracy Dank - Former Finance Chair, foundation member of Mount of Olives, and business owner
+• Dr. Tracy Denk - Former Finance Chair, Foundation member of Mount of Olives, and Business Owner

-• Chris Jensen - Church Council member, business owner, and organizational leader
+• Chris Jensen - Church Council Member, Business Owner & Organizational Leader

 • Yes.
 The Call Committee and Church Council have reviewed the governing documents throughout this process.
 The Constitution outlines the process for calling a Senior Pastor including: